lkq1220/paper-note/part2.md

   - Adequate connectivity
   - Low cost
   - Small size
+- Table 2 shows the main limitations and improvements of each of the iterations of the node.
+###### Table 2 Comparison of the limitations and improvements made for each of the iterations of the node

 ##### 3.2.4 Firmware design

 #### 3.3 Summary
 - ##### The most desirable specification for a successful WUSN for pipeline monitoring